JacobVanzella/AdventOfCode2021/README.md

 ## Day 4:
 ### Part 1 & 2
 Nothing too exciting here.
 I had considered using a hashmap solution, but I decided to save myself a little thinking and went the brute force route of checking every value on each board until a/last winner was found.

+## Day 5:
+### Part 1 & 2
+Nothing fancy, just careful attention to direction.
+Only challenging part is keeping track of which way is up and down in part 2.